jportela/www-joaoportela/blog/2020/04/creating-my-blog-using-nextjs.md

     - Next.js
 ---

 I've decided to start [my sabbatical](/blog/on-sabbaticals) by revamping my website from scratch, and creating a blog.
-In this post, I explain why I created it, and the technical decisions I've made.
+In this post, I explain why I created it, and the technical decisions I've made while developing it.

 ### Motivations and goals

 It is important to me to have a presence on the web, where I can showcase my work and share articles and opinions.
 I've learned a lot from other people's blog posts and articles, and I'm trying to write more, as a way to structure my thoughts and share knowledge with others.
 Writing forces me to research and structure my thoughts, and by putting it out there it allows other people to benefit from it, and call me out on disagreements or improvements.
 It's a win-win.

 Following the concept of [Incremental Correctness (by Guillermo Rauch, and applied to personal websites by Brian Lovin)](https://brianlovin.com/overthought/incrementally-correct-personal-websites), I wanted this first version of my website/blog to be simple and to allow for quick iteration.